View Synthesis of Dynamic Scenes based on Deep 3D Mask Volume: Results

 To further analyze how temporal consistency is affected, we characterize the clips with different properties including different types of occlusion discussed in Sec. \ref{sec:statistics} and show the results in Fig. \ref{fig:analysis}.
-As stated earlier, several clips are selected from the 7 scenes to show salient motions.
-From the results, we observe that faster movements could often result in worse temporal consistency, like the differences between clip 1-1 and 1-2.
+As stated earlier, several clips are selected from the 7 scenes to show salient motions. \edit{ We only include results from MPI/LLFF~\cite{mildenhall2019llff}, 2D mask and Ours, as other methods have significantly higher STRRED. } From the results, we observe that faster movements could often result in worse temporal consistency, like the differences between clip 1-1 and 1-2.
 There is an interesting failure in 4-2 for the 2D mask method.
-4-1 is the jumping scene in Fig.\ref{fig:qualitative}, and 4-2 shows a person walking in the same scene.
+4-1 is the jumping scene in Fig. \ref{fig:qualitative}, and 4-2 shows a person walking in the same scene.
 Although the movement is slower, the person walks past several areas with large appearance changes in 4-2.
 As a result, the artifacts in the 2D mask are much more obvious, and the video flickers more than other methods, leading to a worse STRRED score.

-As shown in Table \ref{tab:loss}, our rendering loss still offers the most temporally-stable results, whereas the other two losses (mask supervision $\mathcal{L}_m$ and sparsity $\mathcal{L}_s$) trade temporal consistency for better interpretability.
-We provide more details and mask visualizations in the supplementary materials.